Oak Ambassadors

 We are kids teaching kids

-Oak Ambassadors (OA) are students, 4th grade and above, who have completed junior naturalist training to serve as competent nature guides for other kids and families on local oak trails and at camps and community events.
-The program started in 2010 at Santa Margarita School and has grown each year.
-More students are seeking the challenges involved in teaching other kids, families and our community about nature in our oak woodlands.
+Oak Ambassadors are students, 5th grade and above, who have completed junior naturalist training to serve as nature guides for other kids and families at schools, on local oak trails, and at community events.
+The first group trained at Santa Margarita Elementary School in 2010 and opportunities to join this special group of youth conservation leaders have been increasing ever since.

 “I discovered that I am more comfortable in nature.
 I was excited to learn because I just like to learn in general and learning about something I really like is super fun.
 I love being an OA!” – Riley